homebrew-ec-foss/homebrew-internethome/src/posts/BotCamp.md

 # Introduction
 I'm sure you'd have talked to a bot at least once.
 Be it on discord, telegram, to a bank, or any other business for that matter.
 You'd be learning how to build these bots from this workshop

+# Prerequisites
+1. A Python 3 installation
+2. An Internet Connection
+3. A Telegram account and the Telegram app on laptop and/or phone.

 # Installation
 We'd be building this bot with python.
 We need to `pip install` a module to work with the `Telegram API` Just run this on a terminal/ command prompt: